 New Cerium-Containing Nitrides Perovskites

-Rachel Sherbondy is a second year PhD student at the Colorado School of Mines in the Metallurgical and Materials Engineering Department under the advisement of Dr. Geoff Brennecka.
+Rachel Sherbondy is a fifth year PhD student at the Colorado School of Mines in the Metallurgical and Materials Engineering Department under the advisement of Dr. Geoff Brennecka and completing lab work in the Materials Discovery group at the National Renewable Energy Lab under the advisement of Dr. Andriy Zakutayev.
 She graduated with her B.S. in Materials Science and Engineering from Penn State University in 2017.
 In her spare time, she enjoys running, hiking, and baking sweets.

 The perovskite family of materials is well known for uses across a wide range of fields, including ultrasonics, photovoltaics, and solar water splitters.
 As the uses for materials in this family grow, there are increasing reports of new compounds that take this structure.
 Oxide perovskites for ultrasonics have been used since the 1960’s in devices such as fish finders or even advanced medical ultrasound.
 The more recent application of photovoltaic materials involve hybrid organic-inorganic structures, like the prototype methylammonium lead iodide (MAPI).
 Solar water splitters use oxynitride or oxides.
 However, there is very little research done into the pure nitride perovskite family.